 The LSAA issued by the CDFW for the Project on March 21, 2017 provided a breakdown of the required onsite and offsite compensatory mitigation for permanent impacts (Condition 3.1) as well as the mitigation required for the temporary impacts of the Project (Condition 3.2).
 The LSAA amendment issued on July 17, 2018 addressed a revision to the Project boundary that changed the overall impacts of the Project.
 In addition, the LSAA amendment included a revision to Condition 3.1, which addressed the changes in the required onsite mitigation.
-LACPW is currently in the process of preparing an LSAA amendment application that will account for changes to the permitted Project boundary resulting from clearing that occurred outside of the permitted Project boundary and in response to a legal settlement that was finalized.
+LACPW is currently in the process of preparing an LSAA amendment application that will account for changes to the permitted Project boundary resulting from clearing that occurred outside of the permitted Project boundary and to comply with the conditions of the finalized legal settlement.
 The conditions of the legal settlement resulted in minor changes to the Project boundary and a conversion of some permanent impact areas to temporary impacts.
 The HRP, which will be revised following the issuance of the amended LSAA, will incorporate all changes related to the legal settlement.
 Future annual reports will be based on the revised HRP requirements.